Docs / MCP

 |---|---|---|

-| search_recordings | query, status?, limit? | Search recordings by keyword. |
+| search_recordings | query, status?, limit? | Legacy recording-only keyword search. |

 | list_recordings | status?, limit? | List recent recordings. |